ZenMagick/ZenMagick/zenmagick/plugins/request/zm_master_password/Readme.txt

 =====
 The configured master password can be used to login as any store user if the email address is known.

 It is also possible to change the password of a customer using the regular 'Change Password' dialog while being logged on as that user.

+Setting the password to blank ('', empty string), will disable the master password.